Jawz84/GitBooks/powershell_contributing.md

 * I list [ten ways how you can contribute to PowerShell](powershell_contributing.md#ten-ways-to-contribute) on GitHub
 * I share [details about contributing to the PowerShell/PowerShell repo](powershell_contributing.md#details-about-contributing-to-the-powershellpowershell-repo)

-## Why contribute

-If you use PowerShell and you like it, chances are you have gained benefit from it.
-Why not give back?
-You may learn a thing or two on the way, and the PowerShell OSS community is very helpful and friendly too.

-If you would like a more thorough reasoning, I can recommend [Joel's blogpost on this](https://vexx32.github.io/2019/01/03/Contributing-Open-Source/).

 ## Ten ways to contribute